votingworks/electionguard-kotlin-multiplatform/docs/InputValidation.md

    2.1 The PlaintextBallot.Contest and matching ContestDescription must have matching sequenceOrder.

-3. PlaintextBallot.Contest's geopoliticalUnitId must be listed in the PlaintextBallot's BallotStyle geopoliticalUnitIds.
+3. The matching ContestDescription's geopoliticalUnitId must be listed in the PlaintextBallot's BallotStyle.geopoliticalUnitIds.

 4. Within the PlaintextBallot.Contest and matching ContestDescription, each Selection.selectionId must match a SelectionDescription.selectionId.